 The first step in the application process is the petition stage.
-The sponsor needs to complete the Form I-130, Petition for Alien Relative.
-The petition will go to the Department of Homeland Security, and it is processed by the USCIS.
+The sponsor needs to complete the Form I-130 (Petition for Alien Relative).
+The petition will then go to the Department of Homeland Security where it is processed by the USCIS.

 If the petition is rejected, the Green Card holder will be notified of the reasons why and will have the opportunity to rectify the mistakes and file the petition again.

 If the petition is approved, the application will be sent to the National Visa Center (NVC) for further processing.
 The NVC will send the approval documents to both the sponsor and beneficiary, with detailed instructions on the next steps in the process.

 Once a visa application becomes available, the applicant can begin the F2A visa application process.